Margin - Isolated and Cross Margin

-- Isolated Margin: Margin accredited to a position which is restricted to a certain amount.
+- Isolated Margin: Margin accredited to a position that is restricted to a certain amount.
 If the margin falls below the Maintenance Margin level, this position will be liquidated.
-However you can always add or remove your margin.
+Once your position gets liquidated on cross margin you will lose everything.
+However, you can always add or remove your margin.

-- Cross Margin: Margin which is shared between your open positions.
+- Cross Margin: This is the margin shared between your open positions.
 A position might take more margin from your total account balance to avoid liquidation.

-While isolating the margin your position uses, you are able to limit your losses to the initial margin set, and then compensate when your short-term speculative trades go wrong.
+While isolating the margin your position uses, you can limit your losses to the initial margin set, and then compensate when your short-term speculative trades go wrong.
 Due to market volatility, those highly leveraged positions might lose very quickly.
-BaseFEX tries its best to avoid liquidation from occuring, but highly leveraged positions are more likely to be liquidated.
+BaseFEX tries its best to avoid liquidation from occurring, but highly leveraged positions are more likely to be liquidated.
 For example, a position with 50x leverage will be liquidated after a 2% move against it.

 You can manage your leverage with the slider on the left of the front page.